maaretp/legacy/README.md

 ### Archives

 This folder holds my twitter and mastodon public notes that I have not yet processed into more consumable formats.
 I take public notes on what I learn and think, and want to have opportunity to learn from patterns over time even when I change tools for ideological reasons.

+### YouTube

+This folder holds text transcripts of the talks on my own YouTube channel, generated from YouTube's auto-captions, so the words are searchable and reusable even though I prefer writing storylines down.